ErikHansenGit/EHL/README.md

 # EHL-FBNS Solver
-MATLAB solver for unsteady Elastohydrodynamic Lubrication (EHL) problems, based on the EHL-FBNS algorithm.
+MATLAB solver for unsteady Elasto-Hydrodynamic Lubrication (EHL) problems, based on the EHL-FBNS algorithm.
 The solver uses the Finite Volume (FV) discretization of the Reynolds equation incorporating mass-conserving cavitation through the cavity fraction and elastic deformation through the application of the Boundary Element Method (BEM) to an elastic half-space.
 Shear thinning, Roelands and Dowson-Higginson relations are also embedded in the code.
 Furthermore, the load-balance equation is considered.

 The code consists out of three main scripts which must be executed consecutively and two optional scripts: